sourcefrog/cargo-mutants/README.md

 The timeout is applied to both the clean and mutated tests.
 The timeout does not apply to `cargo check` or `cargo build`, only `cargo test`.

-What to do when a test times out?

-First, look at the mutation, and consider whether it makes sense that it would cause a hang, and whether the function is well tested.
-Perhaps cargo-mutants is, indirectly, pointing to a bug.
+The default timeout is 3x the time to run the tests in an unmutated tree, and at least 5 seconds.
+There is no timeout on tests in the unmutated tree by default, but an explicitly set timeout is applied.

-Secondly, you can mark the function with `#[mutants::skip]` so that future runs don't need to spend so long waiting for the timeout.
+When a test times out, you can mark it with `#[mutants::skip]` so that future `cargo mutants` runs go faster.

 ### Tips